 The best thing to do is to come along to a meeting and see if you like it – we only charge visitors a small fee.
 Then if you want to join, ask for an application form.

-For 2014/15 onwards, membership is proposed to be £7.50 for an individual, £10 for a household with a special rate of £3 for students.
+Currently membership is £7.50 for an individual, £10 for a household, with a special rate of £3 for students.

-If you'd like to be added to our circulation list and so receive the next copy of "Four Seasons" and the programme, please tell me your address – contact details below.
+If you'd like to be added to our circulation list and so receive the next copy of "Four Seasons" and the programme, please tell me your e-mail or postal address – contact details below.

 As noted in the Introduction above, the Society was originally founded in 1919.
 It ceased to operate in the late 1930s, and was then refounded in 1951 by one of the former members, G Mantle Childe.
 For those interested, a brief history of the society is available in PDF format.